Goals: Mission & Vision of Guild of Guides Netherlands

 Care – All guides seek to embody and invite a universal experience of care, kindness and compassion.
 This reflects the commitment to the welfare and well-being of each client or participant and a duty to ‘do no harm’.
 Moreover, guides feel a responsibility to take care of their clients, participants and colleagues and to nurture a practice of self-care.
 Guides take steps to responsibly manage personal stress, maintain their own mental and physical health, ensure that their work is supervised by colleagues, and devote time to their own spiritual, contemplative or reflective practices.
 Due to the demanding nature of this work, guides are aware of the first signs of compassion fatigue and burn out.
 Because these might comprise their capacity to care, they work actively to remain healthy.

 Respect – Guides deeply respect the rights, dignity and integrity of their clients.
 Guides treat clients as persons of intrinsic worth with a right to determine their own priorities.
 They respect their clients’ dignity and give due regard to their moral, spiritual and culturally specific values.
 The autonomy of a client is always the point of departure.
 As far as possible, guides ensure that participants and clients understand and consent to whatever professional action they propose.
 GoG encourages members to contemplate the ways in which they can make this consent legible and transparent; such as signing (digital) documents.
+Guides uphold reverence for the medicines they work with.
+Whether they consider these psychedelic substances as conscious agents of change or as molecules with the capacity to enhance the innate healing capacities present in all humans, they are moved by a deep respect for psychedelic medicine.
+They are aware of the cultural and historical backgrounds of these medicines and do not claim ownership over them.

 Competence – Guides monitor and develop their professional or vocational skills and ethical awareness on an ongoing basis.
 They recognize that their expertise and capacity for work are limited, and take care not to exceed their own limits.
 Guides also stay up to date about relevant cultural and scientific developments and movements regarding psychedelics.